-I am a cognitive scientist dedicated to answering questions about human behavior with methodological and analytical rigor, promoting an inclusive community that grows potential for all learners, and learning new skills and frameworks.
+I am a cognitive scientist dedicated to answering questions about human behavior with methodological and analytical rigor, generating data-driven insights, promoting an inclusive community that grows potential for all learners, and learning new skills and frameworks.

 I earned a B.A. in neuroscience from Pomona College in 2013 and worked as a research assistant at UCLA before becoming the lab manager for the Learning & Decision Making lab at Rutgers-Newark in 2014.
-I joined the Egner lab at Duke University as a cognitive Psychology & Neuroscience PhD student in 2016.
+From 2016-2021, I earned my Ph.D. in cognitive Psychology & Neuroscience as part of the Egner lab at Duke University.
+I now work as a data scientist in industry.